 - 'Transition Metals and Neurodegenerative Disorders: Synchrotron X-ray Fluorescence Analysis Of Trace Metals' 3rd Zinc UK Meeting, University College London, Feb 2011

-- 'Metals and neurodegeneration – the hunt for elusive elements in the brain', MOAC, University of Warwick, Jan 2011
+- 'Metals and neurodegeneration – the hunt for elusive elements in the brain', MOAC Doctoral Training Centre, University of Warwick, Jan 2011

 - 'Disrupted iron metabolism in the degenerating brain?', ARCHA, Aston University, Dec 2010

 - M. Finnegan, J.F.
 Collingwood,, N. Visanji, E. House, M.R.
-Lees, V. Antharam, A. Mikhailova, J. Dobson, L.-N. Hazrati, (2011) 'Determining the source of elevated iron concentrations in the human pons in neurodegenerative disorders', Paper accepted for ADPD 2011, Neurodegenerative Diseases Journal, in press
+Lees, V. Antharam, A. Mikhailova, J. Dobson, L.-N. Hazrati, 'Determining the source of elevated iron concentrations in the human pons in neurodegenerative disorders', The 10th International Conference on Alzheimer's & Parkinson's Diseases (2011) Barcelona, Spain

 - Naomi Visanji, Joanna Collingwood, Mary Finnegan, Emily House, Anurag Tandon and Lili-Naz Hazrati, 'Disregulation of iron storage in multiple system atrophy', Canadian Association of Neuropathologists 50th Annual Meeting (2010), Toronto, Canada